 - “Cosita Buena” by Ramon A. Stagnaro, Extreme Music (00:18:00): Nacho processes a sexual encounter with Tere.
 The music plays and fades as he approaches a brothel.

 - “Alameda’s Blues” by Smash (00:27:00): Nacho spots a Gaseosa Revoltosa poster.
 He takes off his glasses and enters a bar.
 Tere and company play foosball.

 - “La Grifa” by El Pelos (00:30:00): Nacho and Tere pretend to be a couple.
 Zarco waits at his vehicle.
 The friends plan a home invasion.

-- “Let’s All Chant” by The Michael Zager Band (00:34:00): The Outlaws soundtrack music scores a night club sequence.
+- “Let’s All Chant” by The Michael Zager Band (00:34:00): The Outlaws soundtrack song scores a night club sequence.
 Piernas (Daniel Ibáñez) boogies on the dance floor.
 His friends cheer from the crowd.

 - “El Jardin Prohibido” by Sandro Giacobbe (00:37:00): Nacho spots Tere on the dance floor.
 He’s confused about her dancing with another man other than Zarco.
 Guille (Carlos Oviedo) politely informs Nacho that Tere might not be in a committed relationship.

 - “Te Estoy Amado Locamente by Las Grecas (00:49:00): Nacho hooks up with a sex worker.
 The Outlaws soundtrack song continues as Tere dances by herself.
 A curious Nacho watches from the bar.